ksaraswathibatla/fluffy-train/interview.md

 It's not Rocket Science, it just needs a lot of practice and mindful preparation.

 Word of Advice: It's going to suck hard initially.
 I spent 5 hours solving an Easy Leet code problem once.
 It's going to get better.
-Believe Black Jesus and keep grinding. 😂
+Believe in Black Jesus and keep at it. 😂

 #### CODING INTERVIEW
 Pick your favorite language and keep grinding on Leet Code.